Do you dream of working from anywhere?

 However, someone in California that can help a startup CEO with coding and automating other tasks might be able to earn over $65 per hour.

-It is always up to you if you want to pursue a new career path.
+It is always up to you if you want to become a virtual assistant and go down a new career path.
 However, being a VA can have a million different definitions.
 Here are some things that you might find attractive, and a few things to watch out for:

 Here are our favorite things about being a VA: